ipfabric/docs/docs/support/known_issues/IP_Fabric/index.md

 - Site Separation -- Changing "Firewall in site" and new discovery/recalculation can change Site names.

+- When entering IP addresses in the Settings UI, changes will only be saved if you click the **Add to list** button next to the input field or press the **Enter** key.
+Although a red validation message appears below the field, it does not prevent the UI from saving the settings—however, any IP addresses not added to the list will be omitted.
+This issue affects all input fields that accept IP addresses.

 ## Snapshots

 - When discovery is stopped mid-way, and then Refresh is executed, the